gisma-courses/LV-uav-workflow/morea/gis-reproducible-research/experience-gis-reproducible-research-github.md

 <img src="images/gitdesk.png" alt="" width="600px"/>

-Then, to warm up, run the `desk tutorial`
+Then, to warm up, run the `Create Tutorial Repository`.
+It will teach you all the essentials dealing with git and GitHub

 ## Avanced GitHub Issues and Pull Requests